If you are a fellow word nerd, I’m sure you have a punctuation pet peeve that makes you cringe every time you see it.

 - Or to form the plural of certain expressions (All those x’s and y’s can be overwhelming.)

 Pretty simple, right?
-Oh, but how we humans like to mangle our grammar.
+Oh, but how we humans like to mangle our punctuation marks.
 Commiserate with me as I discuss six ways to NOT use apostrophes.

 Misuse #1: Do NOT use an apostrophe + s to make nouns plural.